ibe-uw/BaNaNA/README.md

 ## Cite BaNaNA

-If you are using our pipeline, please cite this paper
+If you are using our pipeline, please cite this repsoitory:

+Chwalińska M, Karlicki M, Karnkowska A. (2025) BaNaNA - Barcoding Nanopore Neat Annotator.
+Accessible online: https://github.com/ibe-uw/BaNaNA